 Also, become familiar with your health insurance -some plans require co-pays for labor/delivery, the first year of pedi visits -while others do not.
 And while you're thinking of expenses, don't forget to calculate the added expense of adding the little one to your health insurance and the price of day care-if you'll need it.

 In my opinion, having kids has to be a decision of the heart.
-(They certainly wreak havock on the budget!)In the meantime, enjoy your married life without!
+Smile (They certainly wreak havock on the budget!)In the meantime, enjoy your married life without!